 Ledgers and daybooks of a large Fayetteville, N.C., mercantile firm, chiefly in the 1880s, but also 1833-1835 and 1870s; and accounts of the firm with a black man who did hauling and errands, 1885-1888.Back to Top

-Daybook, accounts for merchandise and sundries, Fayetteville.
+Daybook, accounts for merchandise and sundries of a dry goods store in Fayetteville, managed by a black gentleman known as "Uncle Billie Williams."
 Other miscellaneous accounts, 1875, 1877, and other dates.
 1885-1888.
 Accounts for drayage-hauling shingles, lumber, etc., and miscellaneous errands and carrying, charged against A. E. Rankin, A. H. Slocumb, and others.
-(These are said to be the accounts of "Uncle Billie Williams.")

 3 September 1877-4 April 1879 #03168, Series: "A. E. Rankin & Company Account Books, 1833-1888."
 Folder 2

 Ledger, itemized accounts of individuals for small purchases.
 Also contains a statement of capital stock put in by A. H. Slocumb and A. E. Rankin, 1877.
 700 pages.

 Mostly 1883.
 Total amounts transferred from daybooks, not itemized.
 About one-third of the 524 pages are used.

 1 November 1883-10 June 1884 #03168, Series: "A. E. Rankin & Company Account Books, 1833-1888."
 Folder 4

 Daybook, accounts for general merchandise, staples, produce, and cash.
 718 pages.

 12 November 1884 - 28 February 1885 #03168, Series: "A. E. Rankin & Company Account Books, 1833-1888."
 Folder 5